jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Deadpool & Friends
 Deadpool’s favorite deep-fried burrito has two different costs to use its super power.
 You must choose which cost to pay – you can’t combine them.
 For example, you couldn’t pay **(Energy)** and **(Intellect)** and then say Chimichanga twice.
 That would be madness.

+## Climb
+Set: Spider-Friends
+Spider-Man and many of his friends and foes are great at climbing up buildings.
+In the game, this lets them get an advantage before the fighting starts: At the start of your Main Phase, you may exhaust a location on your side to put a +1/+1 counter on your character with Climb.
+A character can only climb one location per turn and the same location can’t be climbed by more than one character.
+(You exhaust the location to show that it’s been climbed.)
+So if you have two locations but three climbers, one of them is out of luck.
+During your Recovery Phase your exhausted locations will ready the same time your characters do.

 ## Cosmic Cubes
 Set: S.H.I.E.L.D. vs. Hydra
 Hydra has four different Cosmic Cubes under their control.
 However, each one has a different Super Power using a different Power Symbol.